-WAVE, the Web Accessibility Evaluation Tool, is a simple, free tool that can quickly check the WCAG 1.0 accessibility of an URL.
-You can also download a WAVE toolbar for Firefox that lets you locally analyze web pages.
-This is particularly helpful if you have sensitive pages you don't want to transmit over an unencrypted connection or you have a small, local site you need to analyze.
+WAVE, the Web Accessibility Evaluation Tool, is a simple, free tool that can quickly check the WCAG 2.1 accessibility of an URL.
+In addition, download a WAVE toolbar for Firefox that allow to locally analyze web pages.
+This is particularly helpful if there are sensitive pages you don't want to transmit over an unencrypted connection or you have a small, local site you need to analyze.